Last Summer (TV series)

-Last Summer is an ongoing South Korean television series written by Jeon Yoo-ri, directed by Min Yeon-hong and starring Lee Jae-wook, Choi Sung-eun, and Kim Gun-woo.
-The series depicts two souls, one who shuns warmth and one who craves it, entwined in a summer of self-discovery and love.
-It premiered on KBS2 on November 1, 2025, and airs every Saturday and Sunday at 21:20 (KST).
+Last Summer is a 2025 South Korean romantic comedy television series written by Jeon Yoo-ri, directed by Min Yeon-hong.
+It stars Lee Jae-wook, Choi Sung-eun, and Kim Gun-woo.
+The drama depicts two souls, one who shuns warmth and one who craves it, in a summer of self-discovery and love.
+It aired on KBS2 from November 1, to December 7, 2025, every Saturday and Sunday at 21:20 (KST).
+The drama is also available for streaming on Viki.